senzing-garage/knowledge-base/proposals/streamline/experience-entity-resolution-record-by-record-windows.md

-# Entity resolution in slow motion  - Linux/macOS
+# Experience Entity Resolution Record-by-Record  - Windows

 In this demonstration, ...TODO: